seanrathier/reditviewer/README.md

 ## Issues encountered

 1. When trying to get the same thumbnail size as the actual Reddit post, I tried to get the resolution via the JSON records 'preview > images > sources > resolution' property.
 The problem is we cannot access the image url in the preview property.
 So I tried to take the thumbnail property url, and attempted to apply the sizes in the preview property, but it would skew the image resoltion.
 I settled on the default size of the thumbnails.
 It does not look great,  but it satisfies the requirement.
+2. I was having some issues unit testing the sagas,  so they are currently missing.

 ## Code and conventions